mika-s/mika-s.github.io/_posts/2019-04-28-creating-a-fiddler-extension-2.markdown

 ```

 This is in XmlPrettyfierView.cs, the code behind of the view.
 The reason the ViewModel is available
-as a property is because we need access to the viewmodel from the insepctor class (XmlPrettifier).
+as a property is because we need access to the viewmodel from the inspector class (XmlPrettifier).

 Lets also add the pre-build and post-build events that are described in the first post: